aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 ## Storage.ContainsKey method has been added ##

 Aspose.Slides.Export.Web.Storage.ContainsKey method has been added.
-It allows to check if some value with certain key was added to the storage.
+It allows checking if some value with a certain key was added to the storage.

 Method declaration: